Stephen Dorff: Career

-Dorff started acting in the late 1980s, landing a few minor roles before being cast as the star of The Gate (1987), a horror film about a boy who, along with a friend, discovers a hole in his back yard that is a gateway to Hell.
+Dorff started acting in the late 1980s, landing a few minor roles before being cast as the star of The Gate (1987), a horror film about a boy who, along with a friend, discovers a hole in his back yard that is a gateway to hell.
 The film was a moderate box office success.
 He made guest appearances in television programs such as Diff'rent Strokes, Family Ties, Blossom, Roseanne, and Married... with Children.
 He appeared in the television movies In Love and War, I Know My First Name is Steven and What a Dummy.
 In 1990, he landed a leading role opposite Patty Duke in the TV movie Always Remember I Love You.
 In 1992, he starred in The Power of One opposite Sir John Gielgud, Morgan Freeman, and Daniel Craig.
 In 1993, director Marty Callner hired him to star alongside teen idol Alicia Silverstone in the music video Cryin' by American rock band Aerosmith.
 He had a leading role as the love interest of Reese Witherspoon's character in S.F.W.
 (1994).
 In 1994, Dorff starred in the Iain Softley film Backbeat as the "fifth Beatle" Stuart Sutcliffe during the early days of the Beatles' existence as a group.
 Dorff's performance was critically acclaimed, with Paul McCartney remarking that while he was disappointed with some aspects of the film, "I was quite taken, however, with Stephen Dorff's astonishing performance as Stu."

-In 1996, he starred in the movie Space Truckers and as Candy Darling in I Shot Andy Warhol, a film about Valerie Solanas, the woman infamous for shooting pop-art icon Andy Warhol.
+In 1996, he starred in the movie Space Truckers and as Candy Darling in I Shot Andy Warhol, a film about Valerie Solanas, the woman infamous for attempting to assassinate pop art icon Andy Warhol.
+In 1997 he appeared as the protagonist of Blood and Wine alongside an all-star cast.
 He was one of the first actors to act in the first digitally downloadable movie, SightSound.com's Quantum Project, also starring John Cleese.
 He played the protagonist, XIII, of a live action TV series of the comic/video game of XIII.
 He is known for his part as the evil vampire Deacon Frost in the Marvel Comics superhero horror film, Blade (1998).
 In 1999 he starred opposite Susan Sarandon in Earthly Possessions.
 He played Dale Massie in the 2003 thriller Cold Creek Manor, alongside Dennis Quaid and Sharon Stone.
 In 2004, Dorff starred in the music video for "Everytime" by Britney Spears, playing Spears' boyfriend.
 He appeared in the 2009 films Public Enemies and Black Water Transit.

 In 2010, he starred in the drama Somewhere opposite Elle Fanning, directed by Sofia Coppola.
 He described what landing the role meant to him after the loss of his mother as "It almost felt like a savior, this movie, because I felt like it helped me ...
 I was real empty inside so this was an incredible thing that made me smile."